circleci/circleci-docs/jekyll/_docs/cabal-test-timeout.md

 description: What to do during unexpected time outs
 ---

-By default, Circle times out tests if they have not produced output for 600 seconds. `cabal test`, even with `--show-details=always`, only produces output as each test suite completes, so it may be necessary to
+By default, CircleCI times out tests if they have not produced output for 600 seconds. `cabal test`, even with `--show-details=always`, only produces output as each test suite completes, so it may be necessary to